antronerds/r2-tutorials/docs/Using_The_Genome_Browser.md

 :::

-Step 5: Working with multiple samples listed within a track
+Work with multiple samples listed within a track
 ---------------

 In some instances, genome tracks may list a whole array of samples, that can individually be selected for display.
 If R2 has the ability to also display multiple samples for that specific track, then the items 'all' and 'custom' will be represented in the sample dropdown list as well.
 The first does not require further explanation, however the 'custom' option probably does.